tapis-project/documentation/source/technical/pods.rst

 Using the Pods Service
 ----------------------

-The Pods Service is broken and bad and barely used and not really perfect in any way yet.
 Please create issues on our `github repo <https://github.com/tapis-project/pods_service>`_ and report problems to Christian R. Garcia.
 The service is available to researchers and students.
 To learn more about the the system, including getting access, follow the instructions in :doc:`/getting-started/index`.